 An applicant's disability eligibility for the program must be verified by a practicing professional who has direct knowledge of the person's vision and hearing loss, such as:

 - Community-based service provider

 The equipment available to eligible Pennsylvanians will help them make a phone call, send an email, access the Internet or use other communications technology to communicate with family, friends, community members, etc.

 Eligible applicants will be scheduled for an equipment assessment.
 After the assessment, the appropriate equipment will be ordered.

 Available equipment will be listed here in the future.

-Download the iCanConnectPA application form.
+Download the iCanConnectPA application form (updated January 2018).
 This is a PDF document.
-You may complete the form on screen and print it, or you may print the form and complete with a pen.
+You may complete the form on screen, then print it, or you may print the form and complete with a pen.